carpentries-incubator/hpc-intro/_episodes/09-scaling.md

 The fraction of the task that can be run in parallel determines the point of this plateau.
 Code that has no serial components is said to be "embarrassingly parallel".

+It is worth noting that Amdahl's law assumes all other elements of scaling are happening with 100% efficient, in reality there are additional computational and communication overheads.

 > ## Scaling Exercise
 >